 similar to L0306.

 Decision: Agreed to support multiple tiles in a tile group (otherwise tiles would be forced to be larger than necessary).
-As a starting point, a tile group is a string of tiles starting at a tile address in raster order and ending with a more_data_in_group_flag that is otherwise similar to the HEVC CTU-level more_data_in_slice_flag.
+As a starting point, a tile group is a string of tiles starting at a tile address in raster order that is otherwise similar to the HEVC CTU-level more_data_in_slice_flag.
 Software implementation in a timely manner is required.
 Text is per L0306.

+In the Sunday morning plenary, it was agreed that instead of ending each tile with a more_data_in_group_flag, we would indicate the number of tiles in the tile group header and provide entry points to the start of each tile.

-Revisit to double.
+Revisit to double check.

-Various aspects – potentially rectangular shape, potentially non-grid layouts, etc., TBD.
+Various aspects to be further studied – potentially rectangular shape, potentially non-grid layouts, etc., TBD.

 This is just a starting point – the raster order aspect has no presumptive status.